Theatre – The Sugar House

 Valentine does not romanticise the past, and in a clever segue, we move from redevelopment chic to the factory floor with its deafening noise and unhygienic conditions.
-Narelle is now an eight year old hanging out with her Poppa (Rex Marinos), a fitter and turner at CSO, badgering him with precocious questions as she reads from a newspaper about the execution of Robert Ryan.
-The remark that Ryan has “bad blood” – the belief that criminality is genetic – unsettles Narelle, and when we meet her Nanna (a powerhouse Kris McQuade) it is apparent she believes the law can be used to criminalise the poor.
+Narelle is now an eight-year-old hanging out with her poppa (Lex Marinos), a fitter and turner at CSR, badgering him with precocious questions as she reads from a newspaper about the execution of Robert Ryan.
+The remark that Ryan has “bad blood” – the belief that criminality is genetic – unsettles Narelle, and when we meet her nanna (a powerhouse Kris McQuade) it is apparent she believes the law can be used to criminalise the poor.

 Narelle does rebel against her destiny, and after Ollie has bounced her, June has administered her own kind of shock treatment and Margo plays her sad trump card, Narelle finishes her degree and takes an internship.
 While in her rebellious phase, and in a very funny scene, Narelle has sugar cubes tattooed on her backside, in private acknowledgement of the past’s indelibility.
 However, as a barrister, and working within the system, she can protect her Uncle Ollie from losing his job, defend those whom the law despises and enlighten the redevelopers about the importance of the past.
 She can do more than rant, the favoured mode of her family, her class.
 Narelle is June’s legacy, and she will reclaim the past but freed from its burdens.